 Originally appointed in 2016; Serving through 2024

 Ernesto A. Avila, P.E., was appointed in March 2016 to represent Division 3, which includes eastern Concord, Clayton, and part of Walnut Creek and Pleasant Hill.
-As of 2021, he is serving as Vice President of the Board.
+He began serving as Vice President in December 2020.

 Mr. Avila has over 32 years of professional experience in planning, environmental compliance, regulation, design, and construction of water and wastewater works and municipal facilities.
 He is currently Principal/ Vice-President of a private engineering firm.